 Let Your Audience Do the Filming

 Many businesses encourage their fans to make videos and add creative hashtags.
 These videos can be about trending topics and include their products or services in some way.
 User-generated content is essentially free advertising and helps the audience feel involved and be part of your company.
 ASOS is an online fashion retailer which asked its customers to upload videos of them receiving their packages with the hashtag #ASOSunbox.
 This allowed them to reach all their customers’ friends who aren’t following them yet, and the best video was uploaded on their official page.

 Hold a Competition

 Similarly, holding a best video competition with trending and product-related themes, also encourages your audience to do the marketing for you.
 Many companies, including Dunkin Donuts, who introduced the idea, use this method of marketing on Vine and Instagram.

 Tips, Trivia, and How-To Vlogs

-Vine and Instagram videos can be very effective as they show your fans you care beyond marketing your product, and also give a refreshing new and subtle way of marketing.
+Vine and Instagram videos can be very effective as they show your fans you care beyond marketing your product, and also give a refreshingly new and subtle way of marketing.
 Oreo Cookies does this by uploading countless videos with ideas on how to eat Oreos.
-General Electric uploaded an interesting video announcing Thomas Edison’s birthday, and one showing fans how to make art with milk, food coloring and dish washing detergent.
+General Electric uploaded an interesting video announcing Thomas Edison’s birthday, and one showing fans how to make art with milk, food coloring, and dishwashing detergent.
 Lowe’s, a home improvement store frequently uploads Vine videos showing customers how to complete a variety of DIY projects in just 6 seconds.